bg-l2norm/Mnemo/README.md

 - **Rich Card Types**: Supports multiple choice, typing, and cloze deletion cards.
 - **Comprehensive Stats**: Track your progress with contribution heatmaps, retention rates, and session history.
 - **Customizable Decks**: Create your own decks or import/export existing ones via JSON.
-- **Fluid UI**: A beautiful, responsive interface with smooth transitions and both dark and light mode support.
-- **Single File**: Built as a self-contained HTML file for easy portability and deployment.

 ## Screenshots